Top Canada telecoms firms must lower prices or face action -govt

 By Moira Warburton

-TORONTO, March 5 (Reuters) - Canada's three top telecoms companies must lower prices of their mid-range wireless service plans by 25% within two years, or face regulatory action to increase competition in the sector, the federal government said on Thursday.
+TORONTO, March 5 (Reuters) - Canada's three top telecoms companies must lower prices of their mid-range wireless service plans by 25% within two years, or face regulatory action to increase competition, the federal government said on Thursday.

 "If they are unable to meet those targets in the next two years we will take additional regulatory measures," he said in a phone interview.